AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 Each prompt needs you to supply certain information so that it is able to get appropriate content back from generative AI.

 The input fields guide you through what information is needed.
-To help, certain fields have default values that you can use or modify as needed, and descriptions explaining what is required.
+To help, certain fields have default values that you can use, or modify as needed, and descriptions explaining the requirements.

-There are several key input fields that are common to multiple prompts:
+There are several key input fields that are common to multiple prompts (certain fields are not always available):

 * **Count of**/**Number of**
-  * If the prompt you have selected has such an input field, you can select how many content variations you want to be created in one generation.
+  * You can select how many content variations you want to be created in one generation.
-  * Depending on the prompt, this might have one of various labels, for example Count, Number of Variations, Number of Ideas, and others.
+  * Depending on the prompt, this might have one of various labels; for example Count, Number of Variations, Number of Ideas, and others.
 * **Audience Source**/**Target Audience**
   * Helps to generate personalized content to a specific audience.
-  * Adobe provides default audiences; or you can specify additional audiences, see Audiences.
+  * Adobe provides default audiences; or you can specify additional audiences; see [Audiences](#audiences).
 * **Additional Context**
   * Insert relevant content to help Generative AI craft a better response based on the input.
-Example: if you are creating a web banner for a particular page or product you may want to include information about the page / product.
+For example, if you are creating a web banner for a particular page or product you may want to include information about the page / product.
 * **Temperature**
   Use to modify the temperature of Adobe Generative AI:
   * A higher temperature strays from the prompt and leads to more variation, randomness, and creativity.
   * A lower temperature is more deterministic and stays closer to what is in the prompt.
-  * As default, the Temperature is set to 1.
+  * As default, the temperature is set to 1.
 You can experiment with different temperatures if the generated results are not to your liking.
 * **Edit Prompt**
-    The underlying [prompt can be edited](#edit-the-prompt) to refine the generated results.
+  * The underlying [prompt can be edited](#edit-the-prompt) to refine the generated results.

 ### Generate Copy {#generate-copy}

 After you fill out the input fields, and/or modify the prompt, you are ready to generate content and review the responses.

-Select **Generate** to see responses generated by generative AI The generated content variations are shown under the prompt that generated them.
+Select **Generate** to see responses generated by generative AI.
+The generated content variations are shown under the prompt that generated them.

 ![Generate Variations - generate copy](assets/generate-variations-generate-content.png)